 - establish a register of misrepresented or fraudulent qualifications or part-qualifications

-Further, the NQAA introduces criminal sanctions for persons who misrepresent their qualifications through the use of fake or fraudulent qualifications.
+Further, the NQFA introduces criminal sanctions for persons who misrepresent their qualifications through the use of fake or fraudulent qualifications.
 This is not only limited to misrepresentation on a curriculum vitae or job application.
-The NQAA broadens its scope of application by holding that it is an offence for any person to falsely or fraudulently claim to hold a qualification that is registered on the National Qualifications Framework or awarded by a recognised and accredited institution.
+The NQFA broadens its scope of application by holding that it is an offence for any person to falsely or fraudulently claim to hold a qualification that is registered on the National Qualifications Framework or awarded by a recognised and accredited institution.

 Any person found to be misrepresenting their qualifications or lying about their educational background could be liable for a fine or imprisonment for up to 5 years.